MLBott/Moodweaver/README.md

 Our groundbreaking emotion engine gives AI characters persistent, evolving emotional states:
 - **Dynamic Traits**: Trust, paranoia, humor, aggression - all shift based on your interactions
 - **Sentiment Analysis**: Characters genuinely react to praise, criticism, flirtation, and hostility
-- **Cathartic Events**: Witness dramatic personality shifts like "Paranoid Breakdown" or "Explosive Anger"
+- **Cathartic Events**: Witness dramatic personality shifts like "Overflowing Joy" or "Paranoid Breakdown"
 - **Environmental Awareness**: Characters' surroundings have some effect on their personality

 ### 🎯 **Intelligent Task System**